Mathematical Puzzle Programs

 Many of the challenges can’t be solved sitting down - players will find themselves running around their host campus to track down clues and uncover new puzzles to solve.

-MaPP problems do not require information learned in standard high school courses and is designed for all interested students grades 7-12.
+MaPP problems do not require information learned in standard high school courses and is designed for general audiences 9th grade and older.
+Some younger players may be ready for the Challenge as well!

 Supports Common Core State Standards for Mathematical Practice